 BPRI completed the first portion of a fieldwork project at the Pacific Highway border crossing to collect data related to border wait times and air emissions.
 This data represents the northern border portion of a parallel study conducted at the U.S.- Mexico border and is part of a broader project being undertaken by the Commission for Environmental Cooperation.July 25, 2014

 BPRI recently participated in the Pacific Northwest Economic Region annual summit, an organization whose collaborative focus on issues ranging from energy to agriculture is increasingly influencing how national debates and issues are resolved.

 Western Washington University's Center for Pacific Northwest Studies (CPNWS) welcomes applications for James W. Scott Regional Research Fellowships, which award up to $1,000 for research using archival holdings at the CPNWS.
 Clear here to learn more.

-The BPRI sponsors one or more Thesis Fellows each year.
-A Fellow receives a full graduate stipend and tuition support for one quarter, as well as $500 to be used toward research supplies or travel.
+Apply for a BPRI thesis fellowship!
+Fellows receives a full graduate stipend and tuition support for one quarter, as well as $500 to be used toward research supplies or travel.
 Graduate students enrolled at Western and pursuing thesis research related to the BPRI's mission are eligible to apply.
 Applications for a fellowship may be submitted at any time.